Introduction

 4. Mirrored Acrylic Sheets

-Mirrored acrylic sheets offer a reflective surface similar to traditional glass mirrors but with the added benefits of being lighter and more shatter-resistant.
-They are ideal for:
+Mirrored acrylic sheets provide a reflective surface akin to traditional glass mirrors, yet they are lighter and more resistant to shattering.
+They are particularly suited for:

 - Dance studios and gyms